GuidoKiener/linux-usbtmc/README.md

 When received data is already available (triggered by a previous async call) the function returns available data.
 The member *usbtmc_message.transferred* returns the number of received bytes.
-Ih this case *usbtmc_message.message* pointer must be valid.
+In this case *usbtmc_message.message* pointer must be valid.

 POLLIN | POLLRDNORM are signaled  when at least one urb has completed